-- Obtaining work or information from someone else. - Using unauthorized notes, or study aids, or information from another student or student's paper on an examination. - Communicating answers with another person during an exam. - Altering graded work after it has been returned, and then submitting the work for regrading. - Allowing another person to do one's work.
+• Obtaining work or information from someone else.

+- Using unauthorized notes, or study aids, or information from another student or student's paper on an examination. - Communicating answers with another person during an exam. - Altering graded work after it has been returned, and then submitting the work for regrading. - Allowing another person to do one's work. - Using Computer generated AI as your own work, without properly citing.